hongquan/CurliPie/README.rst

 Motivation
 ----------

-This library was born when I join a project with a team of non-Linux, non-Python developers.
-Because the project doesn't have proper documentation, the other team often share API usage example to me in form of cURL command, generated from their daily-used Postman.
+This library was born when I joined a project with a team of non-Linux, non-Python developers.
+Because the project didn't have proper documentation, the other team often shared API usage example to me in form of cURL command, generated from their daily-used Postman.
 Those cURL commands are usually ugly, like this:

 .. code-block:: sh